werf/werf/integration/README.md

     })
     ```

-    **NOTE**: Both `integration` and `integration_k8s` build tags should be specified in the file `setup_test.go` to run your test correctly in CI-system of the werf project.
-Although, for the test case files you may not need to specify both tags, see more info below.

     **NOTE**: Go package should be named with suffix `_test` (i.e. `mytest_test`).

 3. The actual tests should reside separately from the setup code in `setup_test.go` file.
 Create a new file with arbitrary name for the new test case.

     For example, let's test a component named "Config loader" (this name usually goes to the `Describe` ginkgo statement, see example below).
 All tests for this component will reside in the file `integration/mytest/config_loader_test.go` (note that `_test.go` suffix is required for all go test files).

-4. If your test need a connection to kubernetes, then place both `integration` and `integration_k8` build tags on the first line of the file:

-    ```
-    // +build integration integration_k8s
-    ```

-    If your test does not need a connection to kubernetes, then place `integration` tag only:

-    ```
-    // +build integration
-    ```

-5. Use `Describe`, `Context`, `It` and other ginkgo statements to organize tests inside your file.
+4. Use `Describe`, `Context`, `It` and other ginkgo statements to organize tests inside your file.
 For example:

     ```
     var _ = Describe("Config loader", func() {